skylinejs/skyline/apps/docs/docs/caching.md

 This one is easy.
 The cache just gets invalidated twice, so it is obviously not inconsistent.
 However, an important detail here is that the second invalidation has to reset the TTL (time-to-live) of the `blocked` value for `user:1` to its configured value, otherwise the cache key's `blocked` value could expire to soon and a late write operation as depicted in the first diagram could mess up our cache afterall.

 To summarize, we leverage the asymmetry of a cache key being read (a lot) and a cache key being invalidated (not so often) by blocking a cache key for some time on invalidation.
-While we loose using the cache during this time, we gain the garantuee of a consistent cache for the rest of cache value's lifetime.
+While we loose using the cache during this time, we gain the guarantee of a consistent cache for the rest of cache value's lifetime.
 Quite a bargain if you ask me!
 If a cache key gets invalidated frequently, we would not be able to use the cache.
 However, in this case caching might be the wrong approach anyways as caching is most useful for values that do not change too often.

 ## Code example walkthrough

-I will demonstrate the Skyline caching strategy based on the following scenario: Yout want to build a NestJS web application server that stores its data in a relational database and uses Redis for caching.
+I will demonstrate the Skyline caching strategy based on the following scenario: You want to build a NestJS web application server that stores its data in a relational database and uses Redis for caching.
 Your application has a dedicated data-access layer, which abstracts away the communication with the database.
 This is done via repositories, which offer methods to perform SQL operations on a specific database table (or multiple depending on the use-case).
 The database schema and therefore the SQL query structure is hidden from the consumer of the repository.
 The repository implements a read-through caching strategy:

 1. Retrieve the requested value from the cache.
 2. If the value could be retrieved from the cache, return it.